 The simple answer is they all use different computer systems to record your details.
 And because these systems aren’t connected, the health and care organisations looking after you can’t see the information each other holds on you.

-But that’s about to change with the introduction of the Birmingham and Solihull Shared Care Record (SCR) – previously called the Health Information Exchange.
+But that’s about to change with the introduction of the Birmingham and Solihull Shared Care Record – previously called the Health Information Exchange.

-What is the SCR?
+What is the Shared Care Record?